Jump to content

 Reporting bugs and requesting features

 Found a bug or want to request a new feature?
-Help us make improve your Second Life experience by reporting it on the Bug Tracker!
+Help us make improve your Second Life experience by reporting it on the Feedback Portal!

-1. If you've never filed a bug or feature request on the Bug Tracker before, please read some helpful notes here.
+1. If this is your first time filing a bug or feature request on the feedback portal, please read some helpful notes here.

 3. In the upper-right hand, click Log In.
 (This site is owned by Linden Lab, so you'll see the usual web login form.)

-9. Bookmark your issue for future reference!
-You can always come back and add additional details, too.
+9. For your convenience, please bookmark your issue for future reference, or to come back and add additional details in the future.

 Reporting security issues